Shiv Ganga Vidya Mandir: Academic excellence

 Students won 14 gold medals in Academic Olympics.
 Many students scored 10 CGPA in High School Board Exam.
 Students have excelled in competitive exams.
-IN 2018 Shiv Ganga Vidya Mandir was made a centre by CBSE Board for conducting board exams.
+IN 2018 Shiv Ganga Vidya Mandir was made a center by CBSE Board for conducting board exams.

 Social harmony

 Shiv Ganga Vidya Mandir aims to create harmony in the multi-ethnic society of India.
 In year 2017 December 30, a grand celebration of Prakash Parv of Guru Gobind Singh was organized by students and faculty to note the sacrifice made by Guru Gobind Singh and his family.
 Samaj Evam Paryavaran Vikas Sansthan provides merit and means-based scholarships to poor students.
 Students organize annual functions to present cultural activities like dance, drama and music to represent various regions of India.

 Conservation

 Shiv Ganga Vidya Mandir celebrated Earth Day on 22 April 2017.
 On Earth Day Prof Oblonokov Igor planted trees with the students.
 General Manager of Dainik Jagran gave an address.
 Pollution control and water conservation was the main theme.